smartcontractkit/chainlink-testing-framework/README.md

 Note: The qa-charts repository is scheduled to look for changes to the charts once every hour.
 This can be expedited by going to that repo and running the cd action via github UI.

-# Using LogWatch
+# Using LogStream

-LogWatch is a package that allows to connect to a Docker container and then flush logs to configured targets.
+LogStream is a package that allows to connect to a Docker container and then flush logs to configured targets.
 Currently 3 targets are supported:
 * `file` - saves logs to a file in `./logs` folder
 * `loki` - sends logs to Loki
 * `in-memory` - stores logs in memory